lume/code-mirror-el/README.md

 function SomeComponent() {
 	const [content, setContent] = createSignal('...')
+	// ...
-	return <code-mirror basic-setup language="js" content={content} theme={someTheme}></code-mirror>
+	return <code-mirror basic-setup language="js" content={content()} theme={someTheme}></code-mirror>
 }
 ```

 ### With React/Preact JSX

-To get type checking in React JSX templates, import the React JSX types
+To get type checking in React JSX templates (or Preact JSX with React compat
-directly, as they will not be automatic like JSX type for Solid.js.
-This is
+enabled in your tsconfig), import the React JSX types directly, as they will not
-because React JSX types are global, so in order to not automatically pollute
-global JSX types for non-React users, we do not automatically register them
+be defined automatically like JSX types for Solid.js.
-(tisk tisk tisk, React).

 > [!Note]
 > React still does not yet have syntax for sending non-string data via JS